GET OUTDOORS. DISCOVER NATURE

 Please bring a re-fillable bottle with you.
-There is water on the sites if you need to refill.
+There is water on site if you need to refill.
+Herbal teas are provided.

 Can I cook my own food over a fire?

-Our camp are self-catered on the first day.
-You will need to cook your dinner over a fire on our overnight camps or if specifically required.
+All camps are self-catered on the first day.
+You will need to cook your dinner over a fire on overnight camps.
 You are required to bring along a packed lunch, snacks for the duration of the day and an evening meal to cook over a fire for dinner.
-Breakfast is provided the next morning for an extra fee.
+Breakfast is provided the next morning.

 What if it's raining?